Kasss/kasss.github.io/about.md

 title: About me
 permalink: /about/
 ---
-My name Kassen Dauren.
+My name Dauren.
 I was born, grew and grow in Kazakhstan, Almaty.
 This my simple achievements and portfolio, not enough, but I am working on it and try my best.
-Have enough skills to do the given job, but not enough to me.
 So, briefly about childhood:

   - ✖ from early childhood, I was never motivated and goal oriented person, even when spent 2-years in judo by instruction of my father.